Black and Blue (Better Call Saul): Opening

 A technician casts an acrylic block encasing a wooden slide rule.
-He engraves the message "In Liebe ...Deine Jungs" (German for "With Love ...Your Boys"), applies a manufacturer's label with the name Voelker, and places the finished sculpture in a velvet-lined box.
+He engraves the message "In Liebe ...Deine Jungs" (German for "With Love ...Your Boys"), applies a manufacturer's label, and places the finished sculpture in a velvet-lined box.

 Main story

 Kim Wexler continues to keep from Jimmy McGill the news that Lalo Salamanca might be alive.
 Jimmy continues to attract a large criminal law clientele and persuades Francesca Liddy to begin work as his administrative assistant.
 Kim meets with Viola Goto, her former paralegal, to apologize for abruptly leaving Schweikart & Cokely.
-Viola tells Kim how much she admires Kim's pro bono work, but the meeting is a ploy Kim uses to obtain the name of the retired judge who will mediate the Sandpiper case.
+Viola tells Kim how much she admires Kim's pro bono work, however, the meeting is a ploy Kim uses to obtain the name of the retired judge who will mediate the Sandpiper case.

 Howard Hamlin, Clifford Main, and Erin Brill persuade the Sandpiper clients not to settle.
 Afterward, Cliff confronts Howard over his supposed use of drugs and prostitutes.
 Howard realizes Jimmy is sabotaging him.
 He tricks Jimmy into meeting him at a boxing gym and challenges him to fight.
 Jimmy initially declines to enter the ring but changes his mind.
 Howard defeats him, then says he hopes this ends Jimmy's harassment.
 After he leaves the gym, Howard tells his private investigator to begin surveilling Jimmy.
 Jimmy later questions his judgment for accepting Howard's challenge but Kim reassures him their scheme to ruin Howard is proceeding as planned.

 Gus Fring's firm belief that Lalo is alive causes him sleeplessness and distractions at work.
 Mike Ehrmantraut and Gus visit the construction site of the planned meth lab, which Gus carefully inspects before hiding a handgun in the track of an excavator.

 In Germany under an alias, Lalo approaches Werner Ziegler's widow Margarethe at a bar.
 Margarethe believes that Werner died saving his crew from a cave-in and mentions that he referred to his crew as his "boys".
 Lalo and Margarethe go back to her house and part ways.
 The next morning, he breaks in after she leaves for work.
-He finds the "Your Boys" sculpture and makes note of the maker's label.
-Margarethe unexpectedly returns as Lalo escapes unseen.
+He finds the "Your Boys" sculpture and makes note of the name on the maker's label.
+Margarethe unexpectedly returns but Lalo escapes unseen.